ABOUT THE PROJECT

 And so, this website we have created shares the story of the past, present and future of Château de Gudanes.

-On behalf of our family we would like to thank you for reading this page and for supporting and being part of the journey of the restoration of the Château.
-We feel exceptionally grateful to be part of the Château’s history and sincerely hope that with gentle stewardship that we are able to make a positive contribution to the future of Château de Gudanes.
+The Waters Family would like to thank you for reading this page and for supporting and being part of the journey of the restoration of the Château.
+They feel truly grateful to be part of the Château’s history and sincerely hope that with gentle stewardship they are able to make a positive contribution to the future of Château de Gudanes.

 This fairytale is only just beginning!